samanthawebber/vocab-scraper/README.md

 # README

-A simple API that generates example sentences scraped from Google Books using a given word and specified language.
-Users can additionally vote on the usefulness of a  sentence or submit their own sentence for a given word.
+A simple API built in Ruby on Rails that returns example sentences scraped from Google Books using a given word and specified language.
+Entry-points exist additionally for processing votes on the usefulness of a sentence as well as for the submission of alternative sentences.